jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

         - [x] Out of scope
         - [x] But change the main project description too.

-### 2020-04-18 Done Circle Language Spec Planning Docs: Format the Project Summaries
+### 2020-04-18 Done Encircle Language Spec Planning Docs: Format the Project Summaries

 - [x] Change formatting in bulk (of Done Projects / Project Summaries)
     - [x] Change fonts and layout in bulk first.